By ·Updated April 2026

 Hub Coffee Roasters is the most visible name, with cafes across the city and a roasting program that anchors a lot of Reno's coffee identity.
 Old World Coffee Roasters brings a more traditional European-influenced approach.
 Magpie Coffee Roasters hand-roasts specialty coffee in small batches, the smallest-scale option in the city.

 Bibo Coffee Company roasts in-house in small batches across multiple Reno cafes — one of the original local-coffee names and a steady fixture.
-Midnight Coffee Roasting rounds out the scene with its own distinct approach.
+Midnight Coffee Roasting brings its own distinct approach to the city's roast lineup.

-Five roasters in a metro this size means actual choice — light, medium, traditional Italian, hand-roasted micro-lot, all available within a few miles of each other.
+Eleven roasters in a metro this size means actual choice — light, medium, traditional Italian, hand-roasted micro-lot, wood-fired, all available within a few miles of each other.

 Henderson: Suburban Specialty

 Mothership Coffee Roasters is the headliner — a multi-cafe operation with one of the most ambitious roasting programs in southern Nevada.
-Dark Moon Coffee Roasters covers a different corner of the spectrum, and Dragonfly Coffee Roasters and Daily Spark Coffee round out a city that has, surprisingly, built more independent coffee culture than the Strip itself.
+Dark Moon Coffee Roasters covers a different corner of the spectrum, and Daily Spark Coffee rounds out a city that has, surprisingly, built more independent coffee culture than the Strip itself.

 Las Vegas: Roasting in the Desert